bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Yeah.
 There are different theories.
-I mean, the attacker, they might have had the intention to attack the network, to just, they might have had the intention to do harm to the network, make it impossible for new nodes to find peers.
+I mean, the attacker, they might have had the intention to attack the network, they might have had the intention to do harm to the network, make it impossible for new nodes to find peers.
 But that's just one theory.
 And it's also possible that these were researchers that were people who wanted to analyze the topology of the network because they did this in a very special way.
 They didn't send huge chunks of addresses that would only reach the victim that would receive them and the victim wouldn't propagate them any further.